You tube presentation on this subject available at https://youtu.be/d81oGZzQaQ0

 The first step is to estimate typical use.
 The World LP Gas Association estimates that cooking with wood requires typical per capita wood consumption of around 400 kg annually, and that this could be substituted by 36 kg of LPG; this is equivalent to about 500 kWh of electricity.
 Other sources confirm that this level of wood use for cooking is a very credible estimate.
-The very large weight difference compared to LPG reflects the much higher energy density of wood compared to LPG, the moisture content of wood, the “heat loss” inefficiency of wood burning, and its lack of controllability.
+The very large weight difference compared to LPG reflects the much lower energy density of wood compared to LPG, the moisture content of wood, the “heat loss” inefficiency of wood burning, and its lack of controllability.

 Assuming a 50% carbon content for the wood, the associated per capita CO2 emissions will amount to about 730 kg.
 On the basis of the equivalence assumed above, 1.0 kWh of renewable electricity can substitute for 0.8 kg of wood and hence eliminate 1.47 kg of CO2 emissions.
 Bringing electric cooking to 10 million people would on this analysis reduce CO2 emissions by over 7 million tonnes a year.